-The business development representative's mindset impacts directly the results they get.
-The goal must always be to develop a powerful, winning mentality aimed at success.
+The BDR´s mindset directly impacts the results.
+The goal is to develop a powerful, winning mentality aimed at success.
 This is how you get there.

 Business Development Representatives (BDRs) have unfathomable power within the company.
 They shape the future of the business and are the gateway to income.
 But for them to maximise this great power, they need to understand it and know how to harness it.
 Here are the basic principles for doing so, flick quickly through the menu!

 You must always keep in mind that the sale is going to happen.
 You must be confident in your proposal and offer it to your potential customer as a transaction that makes sense for them.
 Remember: you don't have to force a deal if the prospect doesn't seem satisfied with your offer.
 This is how this mentality develops.